 and there is no "fair use" exception.
 We regret we've have images

 removed over twenty times.
 In general, if a website does not have a

 "Pin" icon to encourage you to copy and post, their copyright prevents

 you from doing so in a legal manner. |

 How can I legally use an image?
 About 99% of the images in HIP are copyright owned by the Editor or cultivar.org.
 The others we give credit to the contributor, many of which are nurseries, breeders, or growers wishing to distribute their images for promotional purposes.
 You can email those parties on your own or visit their website to see their process.
 If there is no stated external credit, email us (firstname.lastname@example.org) with the name of the taxon you desire.
 There will be no charge for a license to use the image(s) if you are registered if you are donor or supporter of this site at the $100.00 level or higher but we cannot accept all requests.
-Donation portal is coming soon.
+Donors at the $100 level can receive up to 10 licensed images for their use at no cost.
+Now that's a bargain!
 We do not sell images.

 In conjunction with our OROC project which also registers woody plant and herbaceous perennials, we are pleased to list the following tropical, interior, and house plant cultivars recently catalogued by the experts.
 If you're are rare plant collector this is a very nice list to dream with.
 Your new cultivar when accepted and verified will appear both here and in our encyclopedia files above.